Healthpeak Properties Inc. (PEAK) Shares Up Despite Recent Market Volatility

 PEAK’s Market Performance

-PEAK stock saw an increase of -0.14% in the past week, with a monthly gain of 0.72% and a quarterly increase of -22.94%.
-The volatility ratio for the week is 1.57%, and the volatility levels for the last 30 days are 2.05% for Healthpeak Properties Inc. (PEAK).
-The simple moving average for the past 20 days is -1.81% for PEAK’s stock, with a -15.12% simple moving average for the past 200 days.
+PEAK stock saw a decrease of 2.46% in the past week, with a monthly decline of -2.03% and a quarterly a decrease of -22.39%.
+The volatility ratio for the week is 2.71%, and the volatility levels for the last 30 days are 2.21% for Healthpeak Properties Inc. (PEAK).
+The simple moving average for the last 20 days is -0.47% for PEAK stock, with a simple moving average of -13.81% for the last 200 days.

 Analysts’ Opinion of PEAK